-Section 13 - Permanent Exclusion
+Section 15 - Permanent Exclusion

 The school will permanently exclude a student from school if they are found in possession of a dangerous item (i.e. knives, guns, blades, hammers) or illegal substances (i.e. drugs) on the school site.
+In addition, a student may be permanently excluded from school for a cumulative number of fixed term exclusions issued as a result of their behaviour in school, online and in the community.